steveng57/steveng57.github.io/_tabs/about.md

 For an interesting layout of the posts in chronological order, be sure to check out the [Timeline View.]({% link _tabs/timeline.md %})  The "Posted" date at the top of each blog post is actually the rough date of when the project took place, and this view is sorted by that timestamp.

 The [Categories]({% link _tabs/categories.md %}) link shows the posts group by their categories and sub-categories.
 I am just getting these categories sorted as of this writing.
+For now, there are two major categories: [Woodworking](/categories/woodworking), which is where the vast majority of posts exist, and [Home & Garden](/categories/home-garden), which only has a couple of posts right now, but I expect more to go there as things progress.

 The [Tags]({% link _tabs/tags.md %}) links will display a tag wall splattered with all tags from all posts.
 Click on a random one to see what fun that brings.